 Back pain is a symptom.
 Pain arising from other organs may be felt in the back.
 This is called referred pain.
 Many intra-abdominal disorders -- such as appendicitis, aneurysms, kidney diseases, bladder infections, pelvic infections, and ovarian disorders, among others -- can cause pain referred to the back.
 Your doctor will have this in mind when evaluating your pain.

-Nerve root syndromes are those that produce symptoms of nerve impingement (a nerve is touched), often due to a herniation (or bulging) of the disc between the lower back bones.
+Nerve root syndromes are those that produce symptoms of nerve impingement (a nerve is pinched), often due to a herniation (or bulging) of the disc between the lower back bones.
 Sciatica is an example of nerve root impingement.
-Impingement pain tends to be sharp, in one spot, and associated with numbness in the area of the leg that the affected nerve supplies.
+Impingement pain tends to be sharp in one spot and may be associated with numbness in the area of the leg that the affected nerve supplies.

 Herniated discs are produced as the spinal discs degenerate or grow thinner.
 The jellylike central portion of the disc bulges out of the central cavity and pushes against a nerve root.
 Intervertebral discs begin to degenerate by the third decade of life.
-Herniated discs are found in a third of adults older than 20.
-Only 3% of these, however, produce symptoms of nerve impingement.
+Herniated discs are most common between the ages of 30 and 40.

 Spinal stenosis occurs as intervertebral discs lose moisture and volume with age, which decreases the disc spaces.
 Even minor trauma under these circumstances can cause inflammation and nerve root impingement, which can produce classic sciatica without disc rupture.

 Cauda equina syndrome is a medical emergency.
 Disc material expands into the spinal canal, which compresses the nerves.
-A person would experience pain, possible loss of sensation, and bowel or bladder dysfunction.
-This could include inability to control urination causing incontinence, or the inability to begin urination.
+A person typically experiences pain, possible loss of sensation, and bowel or bladder dysfunction.
+This could include inability to control urination causing incontinence or the inability to begin urination.

 Musculoskeletal pain syndromes that produce low back pain include myofascial pain syndromes and fibromyalgia.